FrancescaAnd/MammoCAD/README.md

   <img src="results/segmentation/clahe_seg_med_MaskR_curve.png" width="400"/>
 </p>

-This is an example of the prediction output of our segmentation model (per instance masks) in comparison to the annotated images already present on the dataset
+This is an example of the prediction output of our segmentation model (per instance masks) compared to the ground truth annotations in the dataset.

 <p>
   <img src="results/segmentation/clahe_seg_med_val_batch0_pred.jpg" width="450"/>